animals and artisans

 By creating a collection of hand-crafted pieces that last Cosi aims to: Support the craftsmen whose cultural traditions and skills are being eroded by global fashion chains; make ‘slow fashion’ the only sensible way forward – turning the tide away from mass production, mass consumption and waste; ensure that every aspect of our production process involves minimal impact on people or the planet and finally promote sustainable luxury by encouraging high end shops to think about the need to stock ethically produced brands.

-Our watchwords are ethical, fair trade, organic and sustainable, and we will always aim for those ideals.
+Our watchwords are ethical, fair trade, sustainable and excellent craftsmanship and we will always aim for those ideals.

 Many of the small producers we work with cannot afford to acquire organic and Fair Trade certification – quite apart from such labels being irrelevant to their daily lives, which are about survival.